ggonnella/gfapy/manual/tags.md

 ### Special cases: custom records, headers, comments and virtual lines.

-GFA2 allows custom records, introduced by record type strings other than the predefined ones. gfapy uses a pragmatical approach for identifying tags in custom records, and tries to interpret the rightmost fields as tags, until the first field from the right raises an error; all remaining fields are treated as positional fields.
+GFA2 allows custom records, introduced by record type strings other than the predefined ones.
+Gfapy uses a pragmatical approach for identifying tags in custom records, and tries to interpret the rightmost fields as tags, until the first field from the right raises an error; all remaining fields are treated as positional fields.